Thomas Hodson: History

 Thomas Hodson was born in 1804, at North Scarle, Lincolnshire, England.
-In 1829, we came to India as a missionary of the Wesleyan Mission.
-Initially he was stationed in Calcutta between 1829-1833, where he learned Bengali for nearly 3 years.
-Between 1833-1836, he was transferred to Bangalore, where he learnt Canarese and Tamil.
+In 1829, he came to India as a missionary of the Wesleyan Mission.
+Initially he was stationed in Calcutta between 1829 and 1833, where he learned Bengali for nearly three years.
+Between 1833 and 1836, he was transferred to Bangalore, where he learnt Canarese and Tamil.
 In 1836, he was appointed to Mysore, and then to Gubbi in 1837.
-Appointed back to Mysore, he served between 1838-1843.
+Appointed back to Mysore, he served between 1838 and 1843.
 In 1843, he returned to England due to bad health.
 However, in 1853, he returned to India, and was appointed the chairman and superintendent of the Wesleyan Canarese Mission in the Mysore District.
 He left India in March 1878 for England, where he died on 9 September 1882.

 Mary Ann Hodson, his wife, died on 10 August 1866, aged 68 years, and is buried at the Agram Protestant Cemetery in Bangalore.
 The Agram cemetery also has the graves of Jane Peach Rice wife of Benjamin Rice of the London Missionary Society who died on 11 March 1864 aged 57, Catherine wife of Matthew Trevan Male of the Wesleyan Missionary Society who died on 29 August 1865 aged 49, Fanny Lees child of Catherine and Matthew Male born 29 January 1861 and died 24 April 1861, and Rev. Alexander Maceallum, Missionary of the Free Church of Scotland died 10 June 1862.
 After her death, Hodson married Sophia Simpson (born 1836) and had another child, Margaret Hodson, who was born in 1871.
 Hodson also had a son from his first marriage, Richard George Hodson (born 1830), who has contributed articles on Bangalore in the Wesleyan Magazine.
 Richard also co-authored Dialogues in Canarese, along with Munshi Shrinivasiah and Rev. Daniel Sanderson.